mapbender/mapbender-starter/CONTRIBUTING.md

 ## Installation

-Complete installation description you will find here: http://doc.mapbender3.org/mapbender-documentation/output/en/book/installation.html
+You can find the complete installation description here: http://doc.mapbender3.org/mapbender-documentation/output/en/book/installation.html

 Here is a quick installation guide to get git-based developer edition of mapbender: